Mary Jesse

-Mary Jesse (born November 22, 1964) is an American technology and media pioneer having led early work on several groundbreaking innovations and influential technologies in the late 20th century and early 21st century.
+Mary Jesse (born November 22, 1964) is an American technology and media business executive.
+Jesse is CEO of AI startup ACME Brains, Inc.

 Jesse is an executive, entrepreneur, strategist, inventor, professional electrical engineer, author, and wireless pioneer.

-Jesse is widely regarded as a leader of gender diversity in business and STEM (science, technology, engineering and mathematics).

-Jesse was a co-founder of AT&T's Project Angel the fixed wireless local loop project which led to the acquisition of McCaw cellular and the creation of AT&T wireless where she served as a Vice-President and corporate officer.
-She also led the first large scale deployment of commercial wireless data in US history for United Parcel Service.
-Jesse has been Managing Partner of Hexagon Blue LLC since January 2003.
+Jesse co-founded AT&T's Project Angel, a fixed wireless local loop project that contributed to AT&T's acquisition of McCaw cellular and the creation of AT&T wireless where she served as a vice-president and corporate officer.

-Jesse is currently CEO and board member at MTI, a global leader in retail merchandising and global services.
+Jesse is the past CEO and current chairman of the board at MTI.

+Jesse is a mentor for the Creative Destruction Lab whose mission is "to enhance the commercialization of science for the betterment of humankind."

 Early life

 Childhood

 Jesse is a native of San Jose, California.
 Her father spent his entire career working as an electrical engineer on NASA Space Programs at Ames Research Center, and was part of the Pioneer 10 team that received the Nelson P. Jackson Aerospace Award.
-Her sister, Rose Herrera served on the San Jose City Council for 8 years, and was vice-mayor from 2014 to 2016.

-Education

-With digital audio pioneer Thomas Stockham as department chair and professor in digital audio communications, Jesse attended University of Utah graduating with a bachelor of science in electrical engineering with honors.
-She also attended Santa Clara University, graduating with a master of science in electrical engineering.